Film: The Accused

 - Freak Out: Sarah after running into one of the guys who cheered the rapists on and he verbally abuses her ("Wanna play pinball?").
 She reacts by driving her car into his truck several times.

 - Good Victims, Bad Victims: Explored.
 Sarah is not seen as a good victim due to her flirty nature and pot smoking.

 - Jerk Ass: Sarah's boyfriend could count as one, asking her when she'll "get over this" after she dismisses his advances, saying that "this is getting boring".
 Brought Up to Eleven with the guy with the scorpion tattoo who cheered the rapists on.

-- Mean Character, Nice Actor: The guys playing the rapists were disturbed during shooting the rape scene; Jodie Foster had to reassure them repeatedly that she's okay.
+- Mean Character, Nice Actor: The guys playing the rapists were disturbed during shooting the rape scene; Jodie Foster had to reassure them repeatedly that she was okay.